 If powdery mildew is infecting a flower or perennial that has finished blooming, the best course of action is to pull it out (if it’s annual) or cut off all the leaves (if it’s a perennial).
 If you notice a problem year after year, you may want to choose a different variety next year.

 If it’s earlier in the growing season and no vegetables or fruit have been set, you might try removing all infected leaves immediately.
-The plant will be delayed, but you might be able to totally avoid a further outbreak.
+The plant will be delayed, but you might be able to completely avoid a further outbreak.

 Have you fought and won the battle with powdery mildew?